Saint David: Reputation

+He was not explicitly named by contemporary sources although David may have been criticised without being named by Gildas the first explicit reference is in the Irish Martyrology of Tallaght in the early ninth century.

-David's popularity in Wales is shown by the Armes Prydein of around 930, a popular poem which prophesied that in the future, when all might seem lost, the Cymry (Welsh people) would unite behind the standard of David to defeat the English; "A lluman glân Dewi a ddyrchafant" ("And they will raise the pure banner of Dewi").
+David's popularity in Wales is shown by the Armes Prydein of around 930, a poem which prophesied that in the future, when all might seem lost, the Cymry (Welsh people) would unite behind the standard of David to defeat the English; "A lluman glân Dewi a ddyrchafant" ("And they will raise the pure banner of Dewi").

 David is said to have played a role in spreading Christianity on the continent, inspiring numerous place names in Brittany including Saint-Divy, Saint-Yvi and Landivy.

 David's life and teachings have inspired a choral work by Welsh composer Karl Jenkins, Dewi Sant.
 It is a seven-movement work best known for the classical crossover series Adiemus, which intersperses movements reflecting the themes of David's last sermon with those drawing from three Psalms.
 An oratorio by another Welsh composer Arwel Hughes, also entitled Dewi Sant, was composed in 1950.

 Saint David is also thought to be associated with corpse candles, lights that would warn of the imminent death of a member of the community.
 The story goes that David prayed for his people to have some warning of their death, so that they could prepare themselves.
 In a vision, David's wish was granted and told that from then on, people who lived in the land of Dewi Sant (Saint David) "would be forewarned by the dim light of mysterious tapers when and where the death might be expected".
 The colour and size of the tapers indicated whether the person to die would be a woman, man, or child.

+He was also mentioned in Irish writings in connection with Irish saints.